 Approximately 25,000 speakers speak Sindhi, which came from pre-partition India and is found in some modern-day Bangladesh and Pakistan communities.
-The Sindhi language is a language of the business people that usually reside in the commercial areas of Makati, Quezon City, Pasig, and Taguig.
+The Sindhi language is the language of the business people who usually reside in the commercial areas of Makati, Quezon City, Pasig, and Taguig.

 The Japanese language also significantly impacted the Philippines during its colonial rule.
 But did you know that the Japanese also shared their culture and language during the pre-colonial years?
 Through trade and exploration, a few loanwords of Japanese exist in the Philippines.